owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongDisplay.md

 |Visible|Completely enable or disable the selected caption.|

 ### Templates
-You may wish to have different templates that provide different color backgrounds or background images.
+You may wish to have different templates that provide different colour backgrounds or background images.
 For example, at Easter there might be one background and at Christmas another.
 Or perhaps a song targeted at children has one background while a song for adults has another.

 ![](../../../images/song-display-template.png)